SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Connectors/EPM_ConnectorsAlarms.md

 ---
-uid: ConnectorsAlarms
+uid: EPM_ConnectorsAlarms
 ---

 # Alarms

-Within the EPM Manager connector, we have the possibility to define and customize alarm settings according to our specific requirements.
+Within the EPM Manager protocol, it is possible to define and customize alarm settings.

-## Severity Bubble Up
+## Severity bubble-up

-The Severity Bubble Up option gives the possibility to pass alarm severities to linked tables.
+The severity bubble-up feature makes it possible to pass alarm severities to linked tables.

-To implement this feature, you need to create a `<SeverityBubbleUp>` tag.
-Within this tag, you must define the `<path>` tag, which specifies the path through which the alarms should bubble up.
-This path should correspond to a defined chain.
+To implement this feature, create a `<SeverityBubbleUp>` tag.
+Within this tag, define the `<path>` tag, which specifies the path through which the alarms should bubble up.
+This path must correspond to a defined chain.

-As an example, consider the Location topology, which includes various levels connected in a one-to-many manner:
+For example, consider the Location topology, which includes various levels connected in a one-to-many manner:

 - Network (View table 9000)
   - Region (View table 8000)